pingcap/docs/dm/dm-best-practices.md

 #### Filter rules

-This section does not elaborate on the filter rules.
-It is reminded that you configure the filter rules as soon as you configure the data source.
+You can configure the filter rules as soon as you start configuring the data source.
+For more information, see [Data Migration Task Configuration Guide](/dm/dm-task-configuration-guide.md).
 The benefits of configuring the filter rules are:

 - Reduce the number of Binlog events that the downstream needs to process, thereby improving migration efficiency.
 - Reduce unnecessary Relay log storage, thereby saving disk space.